josbeir/sugar/docs/guide/extensions/components.md

 # Components

-Components let you package markup into reusable building blocks with clear inputs and clean output.
-They provide a way to create self-contained, reusable UI elements with well-defined interfaces through props, slots, and attribute merging.
+Components are one of the most powerful features of the Sugar templating engine.
+They let you package markup into reusable, self-contained building blocks with clear interfaces — props for data, slots for content injection, and automatic attribute merging.
+Combined with tag swapping and attribute merging on slot outlets, components give you fine-grained control over how caller and component markup combine, making it easy to build flexible, composable UI systems.

 ::: info
 Components are opt-in.
 Enable the component extension first, then Sugar resolves component templates from configured component paths and renders them with props and slots.